greendoubledecker/WaterFlow/README.md

 555W555

 Notice that there is now a small lake!
 This is how my algorithm works.
+The water flows down a slope from the highest point to the other side of the slope.
 It runs in Windows Terminal/PowerShell using ANSI escape codes to do colors and cursor movement.

 Pictures if you can't run it: